10 Lacertae

 10 Lacertae (10 Lac) is a star in the constellation Lacerta.
 With an apparent magnitude of 4.9, it is located around 550 pc distant in the small Lacerta OB1 association.
 It is a hot blue main-sequence star of spectral type O9V, a massive star that is currently fusing its core hydrogen.
 It is a suspected Beta Cephei variable star.

-10 Lacertae was one of the first O-type stars (along with S Monocerotis) to be defined as an anchor point for the MKK spectral classification; since the early twentieth century it has served as such a point.
+It was one of the first O-type stars (along with S Monocerotis) to be defined as an anchor point for the MKK spectral classification; since the early twentieth century it has served as such a point.
 Specifically, the star is representative of O9V stars, meaning relatively cool O-type stars on the main-sequence.

+It is the star with the smallest angular diameter measured by the CHARA array, at 0.11±0.02 milliarcseconds.

 10 Lacertae has an 8th magnitude companion about one arc-minute away.